Skip to contents

 Use

-A vignette can be accessed with the following code or accessed at anderwilson.github.io/bdlim/articles/bdlim.html.
+A vignette can be accessed at anderwilson.github.io/bdlim/articles/bdlim.html.

 • The model probabilities from the summary or indicate which pattern of heterogeneity is best supported by the data.